1delta-DAO/mcp-lending/README.md

 A TypeScript application that:
 - Connects to the MCP backend server
-- Integrates with a configurable AI provider (Anthropic, Google, Groq, Mistral, DeepSeek, AgentRouter)
+- Integrates with a configurable AI provider (Anthropic, Google, Groq, Mistral, DeepSeek)
 - Implements an agentic loop for tool use

 **Architecture:**